gdvalderrama/gdvalderrama.github.io/README.md

-Personal site to test Gridsome.
+Site to test Gridsome.

-Can be seen at https://guiomar.xyz/personal-site/
+Can be seen live at https://guiomar.xyz/personal-site/

-# Dev with hot reload
+## Deploy

-`gridsome develop`
+Build and deploy to GitHub Pages on new releases.

-# Deploy
+Automated with GitHub Actions.

-`npm run deploy`
+## Dev environment

-Will automatically also run `npm run deploy` as defined in `package.json`.
+Run with hot reload `gridsome develop`.